hsu-library-project-x/citing-insights-beta/server/README.md

 `npm install`

 ### Obtaining Google API Credentials
 Citing Insights requires Google to log in and out of the application.
 In order for the Citing Insights log in to work for your institution, you need to obtain Google API Credentials.
-To get credentials go to console.developers.google, create a new project, and enable (it is free, but need to use a credit/debit card to register) to both Google Analytics API and Identity Toolkit API
+To get credentials go to [console.developers.google.com], create a new project, and enable (it is free, but need to use a credit/debit card to register) to both Google Analytics API and Identity Toolkit API
 Be sure to click the Credentials tab on the left and set the correct Redirect URI’s, as instructed by Google.

 Back in the application’s directory, navigate to citing-insights-beta/server/config.js,